-The sense of possibility so necesary for success comes not just from inside us or from our parents.
+The sense of possibility so necessary for success comes not just from inside us or from our parents.
 It comes from our time: from the particular opportunities that our particular place in history presents us with.

 Hard work is a prison sentence only if it does not have meaning.

 Cultural legacies are powerful forces.
 They have deep roots and long lives.
-They persist, generation after generation, virtually intact, even as the economic and social and demographic conditions that spawned them have vanished, and they play such a role in directing attitudes and behaviour that we cannot make sense of our world without them.
+They persist, generation after generation, virtually intact, even as the economic and social and demographic conditions that spawned them have vanished, and they play such a role in directing attitudes and behavior that we cannot make sense of our world without them.

 Success is a function of persistence and doggedness and the willingness to work hard for twenty-two minutes to make sense of something that most people would give up on after thirty seconds.